The Collapsing Empire

 The Collapsing Empire is a space opera novel by American writer John Scalzi.
 The book was published by Tor Books on March 21, 2017.
-It is the first of a series that was originally intended to be two books but is now a trilogy.
+It is the first book in The Interdependency series (currently a trilogy), although it was originally intended to be a two book series.
 The second book, The Consuming Fire, was released October 16, 2018 and the final book, The Last Emperox, was released on April 14, 2020.